renshuki/fizzbuzz-ruby/README.md

 # fizzbuzz-ruby
-Solve Fizz Buzz in Ruby
+Tired of recruiters asking you to write down code to solve Fizz Buzz in your favorite programming language?
+Just git-clone this repo.